-Bladder stones are mineral compounds that build up in your dog’s bladder or urethra.
-They may look like rocks or crystals, and can come as large as a piece of gravel.
-Fortunately, bladder stones in dogs are highly treatable, but they can be extremely painful for your dog, and when left untreated, they might create a blockage in your dog’s urethra.
-This could be life-threatening.
+Bladder stones (or cystic calculi) are mineral compounds that build up in your dog’s bladder or urethra.
+They may look like rocks or crystals and can come as small as a grain of sand or as large as a piece of gravel.
+Fortunately, bladder stones in dogs are highly treatable, but are extremely painful for your dog.
+When left untreated, they can create a blockage in your dog’s urethra.
+This could develop into a life-threatening situation.

-In this article, we’ll cover the causes of bladder stones, the symptoms to look out for, and what you can do to protect your dog from this condition.
+In this article, we’ll cover the causes of bladder stones, the symptoms to look out for, and what treatment options are available.
+Read on to learn how to protect your dog from bladder stones.

-Struvite bladder stones occur when minerals in your dog’s urine become concentrated and stick together, forming crystals.1 This often happens as a result of a urinary tract infection, which changes the acidity of your dog’s urine and prevents the minerals from being broken down properly.
-Struvite stones are the most common type of bladder stone in dogs.
+Struvite stones form when minerals in your dog’s urine become concentrated, which causes them to stick together and form crystals.3 This often happens as a result of complications from a UTI.
+UTIs change the acidity of your dog’s urine to a high pH and prevent the minerals from breaking down properly.
+Struvite crystals are the most common type of bladder stone in dogs.

 There are a variety of symptoms that could be indicative of bladder stones, including: